rancher/api-spec/specification.md

 </script>
 ```

-The full source for the HTML UI is available in [rancher/api-ui](http://github.com/rancher/api-ui).
+The full source for the HTML UI is available in [rancher/api-ui](http://github.com/rancher/api-ui) if you''d like to compile and host it yourself.

 ----------------------------------------